 While Jenkins does automate continuous integration, it assembles continuous delivery with custom scripts, manual configuration and siloed release operations.
 To get Jenkins to achieve proper orchestration of resources and processes in the cloud with containers, developers and operations teams must determine how to get the right plugins, configuration and code to work together in their Jenkinsfile.

 In this tinkering process, development teams that work with containers often spend too much time figuring out how to package software as Docker images or create Kubernetes YAML files.
 While Kubernetes does enable continuous delivery automation, a move from CI/CD pipelines to container-based cloud environments requires skill in both Jenkins and Kubernetes.

-Unfortunately, the extra integration process requirements mandated by Jenkins experts create a clash with team members who want to spin up projects when they see fit.
+Unfortunately, the extra integration process requirements mandated by Jenkins experts create a clash with team members who want to spin up new projects when they see fit.
 This barrier pushes the need for even more automation in the build, test and deploy process, and it's why Jenkins continues to face problems in cloud-native CI/CD frameworks.

 How Jenkins X changes things

 Jenkins X is a comprehensive CI/CD tool designed to help ship apps continuously with Kubernetes.
 It doesn't even require developers to have Kubernetes expertise.
 The main difference between Jenkins and Jenkins X is that the latter focuses on automating CI/CD for the cloud.